• TOURS

 Approximate time: 20 minutes

 Ready for another waterfall?
-There’s an entrance fee to see Umauma Falls, but once you do you’ll drive up to this three-tier waterfall.
-If you’re pressed for time we recommend you skip this spot.
-Note: the cost to see the falls is $10.00 per car.
+There’s an entrance fee to see Umauma Falls, but once you do you’ll get to see a three-tier waterfall.

 Visit the Laupahoehoe Train Museum